-After multiple delays and issues, Jake Paul finally stepped into the ring against Tommy Fury on February of 2023.
+After multiple delays and issues, Jake Paul finally stepped into the ring against Tommy Fury in February of 2023.
 Paul had nearly fought Tommy Fury twice prior to the actual fight.
-When the two did finally step in the ring together, however, Jake was served his first loss ever in his boxing career.
+However, when the two did finally step in the ring together, Jake was served his first loss in his boxing career.

 Judges awarded Fury victory via scorecards, with a 74-75 for Paul and 2x 76-73 for Fury, resulting in an overall victory for the former Love Island star.
 After taking the loss against Fury, Paul’s rematch clause has come into effect, meaning the boxers will see a rematch sometime down the line.